adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 	  /* common rules */
 	}

-And, we can nest in CSS but it's not completely DRY and it can cause performance issues.
+And, whilst we can repetitively qualify our selectors to mimick *nesting*, it's not something that makes for performant CSS.
 Instead, we should [use a convention](http://maintainablecss.com/chapters/conventions/).

 ## Summary